pvictordev/moondream-bot/README.md

+# Moondream Bot

-# A Telegram chatbot powered by the Moondream LLM.
+A Telegram chatbot powered by the Moondream LLM.